quux00/go-lightly/README.md

 * [Google I/O 2010 - Load Balancer Example](https://www.youtube.com/watch?v=jgVhBThJdXc)

 The concurrent-primes-sieve is based on this example in Go: http://tinyurl.com/gosieve

+Many of the Go examples are transcribed in the go-examples directory of this project.

+## Next steps / TODOs

+* I intend to wrapper the Java concurrent queues in Clojure types that will simplify their use and provide additional featues not available in the raw Java classes.
+The examples will have to refactored at that point as the channel API will significantly change.
+* Have the ability to mark a channel as "preferred" for a select statement.
+Preferred channels will be searched first in a select statement.
+Timeout channels will be a preferred channel by default.
+*
+* More Go examples in Clojure with go-lightly (Pike's simple load balancer?
+Pike's chinese whispers example?)
+* Benchmarks

 ## Dependencies and input from others